fauxzor/Helix-Plugins/README.md

    Callsigns should be persistent across a restart, although I have had mixed success with this.
 Two options are available in the config menu to set a "default" callsign: the speaker's character name (as usual), or an "anonymous" option (i.e. "Somebody/Someone/A voice radios in").
 If a character has a callsign set, this will always show as their "radio name" even if transmissions are anonymized.
 A character's callsign can be set with `\setCallsign` and can include spaces and such.
 If no argument is provided, their callsign is reset to the default config setting.

 - **Long range radio item (`"sh_longrange"`), with different chat color & less scrambling**
+- **Walkie talkie item (`"sh_walkietalkie"`), with different functionality & more scrambling**

+   Walkie talkies operate on the same radio frequencies as everyone else, but with one caveat: you can not directly choose the frequency.
+Instead, running the "Scan" command on the walkie talkie item in your inventory will search your surroundings for other players using a walkie talkie and gives you a chance to "lock on" to their frequency (and channel, for convenience).
+If a "strong" signal is not found, a random frequency is assigned to the walkie talkie.
+You are guaranteed to find a frequency if you are within speaking range of another person with an enabled walkie talkie.
+Scanning will always change your frequency; that is, you will not stay locked on to the same frequency if you scan twice in a row, even if the person on that frequency is right next to you.

+   The maximum range of the walkie talkie is controllable via the config menu and scales to the current maximum range of the radio.
+I called it a "multiplier" but I suppose it's more like a "divisor".
+The maximum range of the walkie talkie will always be less than that of radio chat & their transmissions will always be more garbled, whether you are sending or receiving.

 - **Radio sound effects/tones for transmitting and receiving messages, modified by distance**
 - **"Silence" command for the radio, which disables your own radio tones**